The 300 Years of Shoes collection - research & making - 1900- Columbidae

-Sketch of the 1890 Shoe by The House of Embroidered Paper
+Sketch of Columbidae by The House of Embroidered Paper

-I've added another shoe to the timeline of the 300 Years of Shoes collection.
+I've added another shoe on the timeline of the 300 Years of Shoes collection, this time inspired by:

 i. this drawing of Doves, which I came across as part of my research into illustrations of birds by early 19th century artists.

 Martinet, François Nicolas, 1731-1800 from 'Histoire des oiseaux peints dans tous leurs aspects apparents et sensibles'